About Rick Neumayer

 What, in your opinion, are the most important elements of good writing?
 What do you think makes a good story?

 Motivation is number one through 100.
 No writing can exist without it.
 I look for voice, a polished prose style, authenticity, and a strong sense of place.
 There is no story without interesting characterization, obviously, and I prefer plotted fiction to amorphous narratives.
 Every.
 Word.
 Counts.
 So does every sentence and every paragraph.
-Hee’s a quote from a creative writing prof that I admire: “I can’t teach you to write, but I can teach you to rewrite.”
+Here’s a quote from a creative writing prof that I admire: “I can’t teach you to write, but I can teach you to rewrite.”
 Two separate skills really, and rewriting is by far the more important.
 If I like a writer, I will try to read every word he or she has ever written.
 I hate it when my favorite writers die because they won’t be writing any more books for me to read.

 Where do you get your ideas?

 I stumble across them, usually.
 Rarely do I know what I’m going to write when I begin.
 I have some ideas but until I write the epiphany—I’m a James Joyce disciple—I don’t know what I’m doing.
 I’m speaking now of short fiction.
 My longer fiction tends to grow out of my shorter fiction.
-An exception is my mystery writing, where I start with the final clue and work backwards to the beginning of the story.
+An exception is my mystery writing, where I start with the final clue and work backward to the beginning of the story.

 What is your writing process like?
 On a typical day, how many hours do you spend writing?
 What time of the day do you usually write?
 What is your work schedule like when you are writing?
 What is the best part of your day?

 It varies.
 There are times when I have worked for ten or twelve hours straight, day after day.
 Other times, not so much.
-Usually nowadays, I write from after breakfast until late afternoon—somewhere between four and six hours.
+Usually, nowadays, I write from after breakfast until late afternoon—somewhere between four and six hours.
 That’s every day, seven days a week.
 The best part of my day can be the moment when I write something I consider really good.
 It can also be when I get to stop writing.
 Of course, writing is not my entire life and I usually enjoy the rest of the day, as well.

 When you are writing an emotionally draining scene, how do you get in the mood?
-Do you write listening to music?
+Do you write while listening to music?

 I love music.
 I am a singer, used to sing lead in bands.
 But I cannot concentrate on writing if I am listening to music, so I don’t.
 When I write an emotionally draining scene, I usually soldier on until a draft is finished.
 Then I go work out or grab a beer, or both.
 Writing a book is a hard slog that takes many, many months for me.
 I try to pace myself, but at times it becomes too much, and I feel overwhelmed.
 Then I need a break.
 But I always come back.
 I do think writing has changed me in some ways.
 Despite the nearly constant rejection of agents and editors, writing has helped improve my self-esteem, thus making me (I hope) a better, more empathetic person.